 However, mindfulness is actually a very simple concept.
 At its most basic, mindfulness is the art of paying attention to the present moment with a non-judgmental attitude.

 Mindfulness is nothing new – the technique has much in common with traditional Buddhist teachings and Eastern philosophies.
-However, it was first integrated into the West and into psychological therapies in the late 1970s and since that point, masses of studies have been carried out showing its benefits.
+It was first integrated into the West and into psychological therapies in the late 1970s and since that point, masses of studies have been carried out showing its benefits.

 Some of the key findings from scientific studies have found that mindfulness:

-Technological advances have revolutionised our world and the way we live within it.
-However, it can also be a huge distraction from reality as well as highly addictive.
-Technology also encourages us to become highly reactive – immediately dropping our attention when we hear the buzz of our phone or emails.
+Technological advances have revolutionised our world and the way we live within it; however, it can also be a huge distraction from reality as well as highly addictive.
+Technology encourages us to become highly reactive – immediately dropping our attention when we hear the buzz of our phone or emails.
 This can lead to reduced productivity and increased stress levels.